ibm-cloud-docs/solution-tutorials/highly-available-and-scalable-web-application.md

       ![Configure virtual server](images/solution14/db-server.png)

    Note: The provisioning process can take 2 to 5 minutes for the server to be ready for use.
-After the server is created, you'll find the server credentials in the server detail page.
-To SSH into the server, you need the server user name, password, and private or public IP address.
+After the server is created, you'll find the server credentials in the server detail page under Devices > Device list.
+To SSH into the server, you need the server user name, password, and private or public IP address (Click the arrow next to the device name).
    {: tip}

 ## Install and configure MySQL